snabbdom/snabbdom/README.md

 ### Thunks

-The thunks function takes an id for identifying a thunk, a function that returns a vnode and a variable amount of state parameters.
+The `thunk` function takes a name for identifying a thunk, a function that returns a vnode and a variable amount of state parameters.
 If invoked the render function will recieve the state parameters.

 `thunks(uniqueName, renderFn, [stateAguments])`

-Thunks is an optimation strategy that can be used when one is dealing with immutable data.
+Thunks is an optimization strategy that can be used when one is dealing with immutable data.

 Consider a simple function for creating a virtual node based on a number.